-“When people engage in DIY activities like knitting, their heart rate and blood pressure go down, Frauenfelder told The Huffington Post.
+“When people engage in DIY activities like knitting, their heart rate and blood pressure go down,” Frauenfelder told The Huffington Post.
 "We are tool-using animals and our bodies feel better when we’ve got tools in our hands.”

 1 of 8

-Life is a Party
+Life Is a Party

-Rustic Thanksgiving Decor
+Rustic Thanksgiving Table Settings

 This simple tablescape by Joann MacDonald, the real woman behind Woman in Real Life, combines bright blue, gold, and silver for a cheery and contemporary look.
-We love how the vintage pieces (the brass candle holders, silver-plated cutlery and crystal serving dishes) mesh with the more contemporary pieces (like the splatterwear plates).
+We love how the vintage pieces (the brass candle holders, silver-plated cutlery, and crystal serving dishes) mesh with the more contemporary pieces (like the splatterwear plates).

 These quick-and-easy painted leaf place settings created by Christina Williams, the crafty owner behind the Christina Williams Blog, are so simple to make and beautiful to look at.
-All you need is a little bit of metallic paint and a handful of leaves.
-And, presto!
+All you need is a little bit of metallic paint and a handful of leaves, and presto!

 Who cares if you don't have fine China.
 According to Erin Hiemstra, the style-savvy blogger behind Apartment 34, mixing it up is the best way to go this Thanksgiving.
-Not only did she use two different dinner plates, but she also added in three different salad plates, two types of glasses, two different sets of cloth napkins, and two different chair finishes to create this stunning tablescape.
+Not only did she use two different dinner plates, she also added in three different salad plates, two types of glasses, two different sets of cloth napkins, and two different chair finishes to create this stunning tablescape.

 Hold on to those little orange pumpkins you had on display for Halloween and spruce them up for a white-and-gold Thanksgiving table centerpiece.
-All you'll need for this DIY project by Landyn Hutchinson, the style guru behind of Living with Landyn, is a little bit of gold metallic paint, white spray paint, an old toothbrush, a few rubber bands, and a little bit of patience.
+All you'll need for this DIY project by Landyn Hutchinson, the style guru behind Living with Landyn, is a little bit of gold metallic paint, white spray paint, an old toothbrush, a few rubber bands, and a little bit of patience.

-This DIY rustic wood table runner by Marie Chorak, the crafty author behind Blooming Homestead, is not only easy, but affordable.
+This DIY rustic wood table runner by Marie Chorak, the crafty author behind Blooming Homestead, is not only easy, but affordable too.
 In fact, Chorak made her table runner for less than $8.
 All you need is a tape measure, a sturdy piece of wood, and a little bit of stain and polyurethane to finish it off.